 Use this periodically or once every few weeks for a great clean.

-Baking soda is a great material to clean effectively and also deodorize naturally.
+Baking soda is a great ingredient to clean effectively and also deodorize naturally.
 If you feel like your dishwasher is starting to smell, then baking soda is probably your best option.

-Another way to give a nice smell to your dishwasher is by placing one lemon peel in the basket cutlery.
+Another way to give a nice smell to your dishwasher is by placing one lemon peel in the cutlery basket.

-This unconventional method is incredibly effective for built-up food and debris that hasn’t been removed with these other methods.
+This dishwasher cleaning hack is incredibly effective for built-up food and debris that hasn’t been removed with other methods.
 If you have a steam cleaner on hand, start it up with plenty of water.